 nix --extra-experimental-features nix-command store gc

-Then it may also be necessary to remove the corresponding boot loader entries in /boot/loader/entries.
+Then it is also necessary to remove the corresponding boot loader entries in /boot/loader/entries.

 Re-installing or installing on a different machine